jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts19.md

 #### v.5
 >On hearing this, they were baptized into the name of the Lord Jesus.

+#### v.9
+>But some of them became obstinate; they refused to believe and publicly maligned the Way.
+So Paul left them.
+He took the disciples with him and had discussions daily in the lecture hall of Tyrannus.

 #### v.10
 >This went on for two years, so that all the Jews and Greeks who lived in the province of Asia heard the word of the Lord.